Marco Gumabao

 Marco Gabriel Imperial Gumabao (/tl/; born August 14, 1994) is a Filipino actor, model, athlete, and entrepreneur.
+He ran for the position as representative of Camarines Sur's fourth district last 2025 elections.

 He is a model for the Philippine-based international clothing brand Bench's underwear and swimwear collection for men, under Bench/Body, for the company's spring-summer campaigns from 2017 to present.

 Early life and education

 Marco, born August 14, 1994, in Makati, Metro Manila, the Philippines, is the fourth of five children to actor and politician Dennis Roldan and former It Girl Loli Imperial-Gumabao.
 He also has three half-siblings.
 Growing up, he competed in Muay Thai.

 Gumabao attended the Ateneo de Manila High School and then De La Salle University as a psychology major.
 He also finished the Public administration course at the UP National College of Public Administration and Governance.

 Acting career

 He first appeared in an uncredited role in Toda Max (2012), then rose in popularity in the TV series Luv U, both in the same period (2012–2016).

 Gumabao also starred in supporting roles in numerous films such as She's Dating the Gangster (2014), Just the Way You Are (2015), and several other projects.
 He had special participation in popular television series Forevermore (2014–15), Pusong Ligaw (2017–18), and Ang Probinsyano (2017).

 In 2017, Gumabao left Star Magic agency after five years of being under their management, and signed a new contract with Viva Artists Agency on September 4, 2018, together with his siblings Michele Gumabao and Kat Gumabao.
 He announced his freelance status after making an appearance in GMA News and Public Affairs' public service anthology series, Wish Ko Lang!, but is mostly on ABS-CBN.

 After being launched in his first major lead role in Para sa Broken Hearted (2018), he also starred in hit TV series Precious Hearts Romances Presents: Los Bastardos.

 Following a supporting role in the 2018 Metro Manila Film Festival entry Aurora, he appeared in the film Ulan in 2019.